mstksg/inCode/copy/entries/pararrow.md

 ### Sample ParArrows

-Let's try examining it with our example `Arrow`:
+Let's try examining it with some simple `Arrow`s, like the one we mentioned
+before:

 ~~~haskell
 λ: let test1 =